dereksonderegger/444/docs/01_Familiarization.md

+As always, there is a [Video Lecture](https://youtu.be/7_kK4QdoA4k) that accompanies this chapter.

 R is a open-source program that is commonly used in statistics and machine learning.
 It runs on almost every platform and is completely free and is available at [www.r-project.org](www.r-project.org).
 Most cutting-edge statistical research is first available on R.